 Almost all forms of food poisoning produce nausea, vomiting, abdominal cramps, and diarrhea.
 The bacterial causes of food poisoning tend to cause these symptoms as well as fever and headache.
 Symptoms can start within hours to days after eating the contaminated food and last from a day to a week.

-Many non-infectious (not caused by bacteria and their toxins, viruses, etc) food poisoning affects the central nervous system and cause symptoms typical of nerve poisons.
+Many non-infectious (not caused by bacteria and their toxins, viruses, etc.) food poisoning affects the central nervous system and cause symptoms typical of nerve poisons.
 Eating shellfish contaminated with saxitoxin, for example, will produce weakness or paralysis around the mouth in a few minutes, which slowly spreads to the rest of the body.
 Signs of ciguatera poisoning include face pain, headache, itching, and odd sensations of alternating hot and cold.
 Scombroid (histamine) fish poisoning causes the symptoms of excess histamine.
-Flushing, skin rash, and pain from overstimulation of affected organs, namely the stomach and intestines, appear within a few minutes.
+Flushing and skin rash of the face, stomach pain and diarrhea appear within 1 hour.

 Mushroom poisoning also attacks the nervous system.
 Shrunken eye pupils, tears, salivation or frothing at the mouth, sweating, vertigo, confusion, coma, and sometimes seizures appear within 2 hours of eating a poisonous mushroom.
 Insecticides based on organophosphates cause very similar symptoms.
 They’re likely to be milder, since it is extremely rare for really large doses of insecticide to be eaten accidentally.